Loxton

 Loxton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.3%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 13.3%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are the most common at 10.3%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.3%).
-Vocational credentials are held by 36.4% of residents aged 15 and above, with advanced diplomas at 8.2% and certificates at 28.2%.
+Vocational credentials are prevalent, with 36.4% of residents aged 15+ holding them, including advanced diplomas (8.2%) and certificates (28.2%).
 Educational participation is high, with 25.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education